emfresh2o/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    --> Semantic HTML refers to HTML elements that has meaning where human and computers can easily identify and understand every codes.

 2. What are the 4 areas of the box model?

+    -->  Margin
+    -->  Border
+    -->  Padding
+    -->  Content

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    --> Cross axis

 4. Explain why git is valuable to a team of developers.

+    --> It enables collaboration function and changes of work between team of developers, keeping track of every changes made from different contributors or collaborators.

 5. Define mobile-first design in your own words.

+    --> mobile-first design means that you start designing your website from smaller devices or screen first for a better user experience.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.